 - You knowingly or recklessly fire a gun

-- Into a dwelling, building, occupied structure, or occupied motor vehicle
+- Into a dwelling, building, occupied structure, or occupied motor vehicle1

 You act knowingly when you are aware that your conduct is practically certain to cause the end result.
-So when you knowingly shoot a gun aimed at a trailer, you fully realize that the bullet will most likely hit the trailer.1
+So, when you knowingly shoot a gun aimed at a trailer, you fully realize that the bullet will most likely hit the trailer.

-Meanwhile, you act recklessly when you consciously disregard a substantial and unjustifiable risk.
-So when you recklessly wave around a loaded gun near a trailer, you are assuming the likelihood that the gun will go off and hit the trailer.2
+Meanwhile, you act recklessly when consciously disregarding a substantial and unjustifiable risk.
+So, when you recklessly wave around a loaded gun near a trailer, you are assuming the likelihood that the gun will go off and hit the trailer.2

-Moreover, Colorado courts broadly define the word into.4 The bullet does not even need to pierce the exterior of the house, let alone enter its interior.
-Simply firing a bullet into the materials the house is built of – such as grazing a roof shingle – is sufficient to qualify as illegal discharge of a firearm.5
+Moreover, the bullet does not even need to pierce the exterior of the house, let alone enter its interior.
+Simply firing a bullet into the materials the house is built of – such as grazing a roof shingle – is sufficient to qualify as illegal discharge of a firearm.4

 Illegal discharge of a firearm is a class 5 felony in Colorado.
 The sentence is: